KevCaz/KevCaz.github.io/content/notes/webhosting/aboutthiswebsite/index.md

 second version.

-In 2015, I rebuilt my personal website with [Jekyll](https://jekyllrb.com/), which was a big improvement: I was able to write posts more efficiently cause I wrote them with [Markdown](https://en.wikipedia.org/wiki/Markdown) and I was able to use GitHub to version my website (now [archived on GitHub](https://github.com/KevCaz/KevCazWebsite)) and to host it on [GitHub
+In 2015, I rebuilt my personal website with [Jekyll](https://jekyllrb.com/), which was a big improvement: I was able to write posts more efficiently because I wrote them with [Markdown](https://en.wikipedia.org/wiki/Markdown) and I was able to use GitHub to version my website (now [archived on GitHub](https://github.com/KevCaz/KevCazWebsite)) and to host it on [GitHub